Skip to main content

 Problem: Conflicts, higher error rates, and context-switching costs can eat into productivity gains.
 Solution:

-• Use Background agents for isolated changes that auto-heal merge conflicts from base
+• Use Parallel agents for isolated changes that auto-heal merge conflicts from base

 • Prefer smaller, narrowly-scoped tasks: they have the highest merge rate and lowest context-switching cost

-Custom agents scoped to specific tasks (refactors, PR review, doc sync) dramatically improve accuracy.
-Create your own with /agent or see Custom agents.
+Focused subagents scoped to specific tasks dramatically improve accuracy.
+Create your own with /agent or see Subagents.

 Staying in flow